 The service is financed by The Directorate of Health and administrated by the Agency for Welfare Services.

-Five counsellors are associated with the national drug helpline.
+Six counsellors are associated with the national drug helpline.
 These are divided into four full time and one part time positions.
-There are always at least two counsellors operating the service together.
+There are always at least three counsellors operating the service together.

 When you call the national drug helpline you shall be met by professional counsellors who take the caller’s concern seriously, and are experienced with guiding people through a crisis.
 All the counsellors have long experience with working with drug related problems.